Javaabu/EFaas-Socialite/README.md

 return Socialite::driver('efaas')->logOut($access_token, $post_logout_redirect_url);
 ```

+#### Using eFaas One-tap Login

+This package supports eFaas one-tap login out of the box.
+If the `efaas_login_code` parameter is present on the url for your eFaas redirect endpoint, then the login code will be automatically added to the eFaas redirect.

 #### Authenticating from mobile apps

 To authenticate users from mobile apps, redirect to the eFaas login screen through a Web View on the mobile app.